The Well (1951 film): Development

 The film was developed under the working title Deep is the Well.
 The script was based on the real-life case of Kathy Fiscus, who fell into a pipe in an abandoned oil field in 1949 and died before she could be rescued.
 Billy Wilder was reportedly interested in bringing the story to the screen, but producer Harry M. Popkin sought to do it first.
-Wilder went on to make Ace in the Hole (1951), which centers on the rescue of a man trapped in a cave; the 1950 film Three Secrets was also inspired by the Fiscus incident.
+Wilder went on to make Ace in the Hole (1951), which centers on the rescue of a man trapped in a cave.
+The 1950 film Three Secrets was also inspired by the Fiscus incident.

 The script writers researched and incorporated factual material from race riots that had broken out in American cities, such as the 1943 Detroit race riot which claimed 34 lives.

 According to the Chicago Tribune, the film was the first successful screenwriting effort for Russell Rouse and Clarence Greene, as they were involved all the way through the production, lending their talents to direction as well.

 Casting

-The film, produced on a modest budget of $450,000, largely featured unknown actors, with the exception of Richard Rober, Tom Powers, and Barry Kelly.
+The film, produced on a modest budget of $450,000, largely featured unknown actors, with the exception of Richard Rober, Harry Morgan, Tom Powers, and Barry Kelly.
 This was the first leading role for Rober, a former stage actor who came to Hollywood in 1947 and appeared in a succession of B-movies and film noir-type films.
 The Well was also the only leading role for actress Maidie Norman, who played the little girl's mother.